pleiszenburg/zugbruecke/docs/bugs.rst

 The higher the log level, the more output you will get.
 Default is 0 for no logs.
 The on-screen log is color-coded for readability.
 The log can also, in addition, be written to disk, where every log item with plenty of meta data is represented as a one-line JSON object for easy parsing and analysis of larger log files.
 For more configuration options check the :ref:`chapter on configuration <configuration>`.

-As a last resort, you can activate additional debugging features intended for developers by setting the ``ZUGBRUECKE_DEBUG`` environment variable to ``1``.
+As a last resort, you can activate additional debugging features intended for developers by setting the ``ZUGBRUECKE_DEBUG`` environment variable to ``1`` before importing ``zugbruecke`` or any component of it.
 For this to work, the `typeguard package`_ must be present on your system.

 .. _typeguard package: https://typeguard.readthedocs.io/